isaiahstone21/isaiahstone21/README.md

 - 👋 Hi, I’m @isaiahstone21
-- 👀 I’m interested in learning new applications to programming to build projects that test my knowledge.
+- 👀 I’m interested in learning new applications to programming to build projects that test and expand my knowledge.
 - 🌱 I’m currently learning Java.
 - 📫 How to reach me:
 - email: isstone21@hotmail.com